Luna (South Korean singer): 2011–2015: Solo activities

-In 2011, Luna was reported to making her musical debut and would take on the character Elle Woods in Legally Blonde.
-In April, she started hosting music program The Show from MTV Korea along with Secret's Hyoseong.
-Luna was cast in the TV Chosun drama entitled Saving Mrs. Go Bong-shil as Seo In-young, a college student and youngest daughter of the title character, which was first aired in December 2011.
+In 2011, Luna was reported to make her musical debut, portraying the character Elle Woods in Legally Blonde.
+In April, she started hosting the music program The Show from MTV Korea along with Secret's Hyoseong.
+Luna was cast in the TV Chosun drama entitled Saving Mrs. Go Bong-shil as Seo In-young, a college student and youngest daughter of the title character, which first aired in December 2011.
 It was her drama debut alongside SS501's Kim Kyu Jong.

 In 2012, she appeared on Immortal Songs 2 as a contestant, performing Magma's "I Can't Know."
-Luna won the first place award for her performance.
-In the same year, she released a duet with Girls' Generation's Sunny for SBS drama To The Beautiful You soundtrack and solo single "It's Okay" for SBS drama Cheongdam Alices OST.
-The following year, Luna returned to musical performances by taking on the role of Gabriella Montez for the Korean version of High School Musical on Stage!.
+Luna won first place for her performance.
+In the same year, she released a duet with Girls' Generation's Sunny for the SBS drama To The Beautiful You soundtrack and solo single "It's Okay" for the SBS drama Cheongdam Alices OST.
+The following year, Luna returned to musical performance, portraying Gabriella Montez in the Korean version of High School Musical on Stage!.
 She also recorded duets with Super Junior members Ryeowook for the musical, and Kyuhyun for The Croods soundtrack, as well as solo single "U+Me" which was used as the theme song for the game Softmax TalesWeaver.

-In 2014, Luna was also chosen to feature on "Dream Drive," the debut single of co-ed project team Play The Siren.
+In 2014, Luna was chosen to feature on "Dream Drive," the debut single of co-ed project team Play The Siren.
 In March, she was confirmed to be one of the hosts for MBC Music's new survival b-boy competition program Dance Battle Korea.
 Luna also starred as Diana in SM Entertainment's first hologram musical School OZ, alongside labelmates Changmin, Key, Suho, Xiumin, and Seulgi.